rohollah12/FuseLayer/DEPLOYMENT.md

 **3. Reproduce everything from scratch**

 Follow the steps below.
-The included `demo_vault.py` is the test target; there is no need to write a new contract.
+The included `demo_vault.py` is the test target.
+There is no need to write a new contract.
 The only extra security step is authorizing the wallet that will register the vault.

 ---